The Takata Recall

 “Honda continues to urge owners of Honda and Acura vehicles affected by the Takata airbag inflator recalls to get their vehicles repaired at an authorized dealership as soon as possible.
 The authorized dealership will make appropriate repairs at no charge to the customer.
 If there is a delay in repairing an affected vehicle, Honda and Acura dealers are authorized to provide a free loaner or rental vehicle until the recall repair can be completed.
 Honda and Acura owners can check their vehicles’ recall status at www.recalls.honda.com and www.recalls.acura.com or by calling (888) 234-2138.”

-A free case evaluation with a licensed and reputable Product Liability attorney regarding your unique situation is available by calling:
+A no cost case evaluation with a licensed and reputable Product Liability attorney regarding your unique situation is available by calling:

 Note: [Attorney Advertising] Nothing posted on this page is intended, nor should be construed, as legal advice. page postings and hosted comments are available for general educational purposes only and should not be used to assess a specific legal situation.
 Nor does any comment on a page post create an attorney-client relationship.
 The presence of hyperlinks to other third-party websites does not imply that the firm endorses those websites, their contents, or the activities or views of their owners.